It's May, let's grow some veg! but what vegetables to plant in May?

 Vegetables such as beetroot, carrots, turnips and swedes can now be safely sown outdoors.
 Beetroot can be very hit-and-miss with germination.
-To help, cover with cloches if the Spring is poor and the soil is wet and cold.
+To help, cover with cloches if the weather is poor and the soil is wet and cold.

 Lettuces and other salad crops